 New water storage tank in Los Fresnos now in operation

-A new $4.3 million water tank is now in operation in Los Fresnos.
+A new $4.3 million water tank is now in operation north of Los Fresnos.

 The new storage tank can hold a million gallons of water.

-Channel 5 News learned that it is needed to support growth in the area, and the East Rio Hondo Water Supply Corporation, which celebrated its 50th anniversary Tuesday.
+Channel 5 News learned the tower was needed to support growth in the area.
+The Tuesday ribbon cutting of the new tower also marked the 50th anniversary of the East Rio Hondo Water Supply Corporation.

 The new water tower serves families in northeast Cameron County.